Gabby Giffords: Economy

 Giffords voted against President Bush's Economic Stimulus Act of 2008.
 Giffords was one of 60 lawmakers who voted against the Emergency Economic Stabilization Act of 2008 during its first House vote before switching to a yes vote in its second House vote, and she voted for the American Recovery and Reinvestment Act of 2009.

-In August 2011, she voted in favor of raising the debt ceiling.
+In August 2011, she voted in favor of raising the U.S. debt ceiling.

 Education

-Giffords argues that Americans are competing on a global level and that this competition starts in the classroom.
-She is a critic of the No Child Left Behind law, viewing it as an unfunded federal mandate.
-She supports public schools and their improved efficiency.
+Giffords argued that Americans are competing on a global level and that this competition starts in the classroom.
+She was a critic of the No Child Left Behind law, arguing that it imposed an unfunded federal mandate.
+She also identified herself as a being a supporter of public schools and improving their efficiency.

+She has also been a Girl Scout supporter for many years.
+On April 21, 2007 (the same day Giffords hosted her third "Congress on Your Corner" in Tucson, Arizona) she also spoke at the Sahuaro Girl Scout Council Annual Meeting.

 Energy

-Giffords strongly supports renewable energy, in particular solar energy, as a top public policy priority.

-In September 2007, she published a report titled: The Community Solar Energy Initiative, Solar Energy in Southern Arizona, observing that Arizona has enough sunshine to power the entire United States.
-It reviews current energy usage and discusses how to increase the production of solar electricity.
-On August 1, 2008, she wrote to congressional leaders regarding tax credits that were set to expire, saying that failure to extend the scheme would be extremely harmful to the renewable energy industry "just as it is beginning to take off".
+Giffords strongly supported renewable energy (especially solar energy) as a top public policy priority.
+In September 2007, she published a report titled: The Community Solar Energy Initiative, Solar Energy in Southern Arizona in which it was noted that Arizona has enough sunshine to power the entire United States.
+The report reviewed current energy usage and discussed ways to increase the production of solar electricity.
+On August 1, 2008, she wrote to congressional leaders regarding tax credits that were set to expire, arguing that failure to extend the scheme would be extremely harmful to the renewable energy industry "just as it is beginning to take off".